mechtronica/mechtronica.net/rules/mech-building/planning.md

 Type.
 Read on for information on how each of these affect your mech.

 ### The Mech Frame
-The Frame is the foundation of your mech.
+The **Frame** is the foundation of your mech.
 It provides the superstructure you'll attach your weapons and components to, as well as the moving parts and power distribution system.
+Each frame has a number of slots for installing components.

 #### The Speed Tradeoff
+Frames come in three basic sizes: **Light**, **Standard**, and **Heavy**.
+Frame size determines how many slots you have and your base speed.
+Light mechs have the fewest slots, but move the fastest.
+Heavy mechs have a plethora of slots, but move at a crawl.
-One major tradeoff in mech design is speed.
-Frame size determines how many slots you have, and your base speed.
-Plating determines your health and gives a speed penalty.
-This means generally the more firepower and more health your mech has, the slower it will be.
-This can be mitigated to some extent with attachments, but not perfectly.
+This generally means that the more firepower your mech has, the slower it will be.

 ### The Power Subsystem
 Every mech requires a steady supply of **Power** to keep running.
 The power subsystem